Old Tappan, New Jersey: Fire

 The Old Tappan Volunteer Fire Department (OTVFD) is an all-volunteer fire department.
-Established in 1932, the department consists of one Chief, one Deputy Chief, one Captain, and four Lieutenants.
+Established in 1932, the department consists of one Chief, one deputy chief, one Captain, and four Lieutenants.
 In addition, there is a Fire Marshal who heads the Old Tappan Bureau of Fire Prevention.
 The department is staffed by approximately 55 fully trained firefighters, and is a municipal-run public volunteer fire department that is funded by taxes.
-Dispatching is provided by the 9-1-1 call center at the River Vale Police Department.

 The OTVFD has one station, located at 231 Old Tappan Road.
-The station houses two pumpers, Engine 64 (first due) and Engine 62, one tower ladder, Ladder 63, and one rescue unit, Rescue 61.
+The station houses one pumpers, Engine 64 (first due), one Squad, one tower ladder, Ladder 63, and one rescue unit, Rescue 61.

 Ambulance

 The Old Tappan First Aid Corps (OTFAC) was started in 1939, and is located at 4 Russell Avenue.
 The corps is run by administrative officers, line officers, and Trustees.
-The administrative officers are the President, Vice President, Treasurer, Assistant Treasurer, Recording Secretary, Corresponding Secretary, and Financial Secretary.
+The administrative officers are the president, vice president, treasurer, Assistant Treasurer, Recording Secretary, Corresponding Secretary, and Financial Secretary.
 The line officers are the Captain, 1st Lieutenant, and 2nd Lieutenant.
 The OTFAC is an all-volunteer independent public emergency medical service.
 As such, they do not bill for services, and their equipment is not directly paid for by the borough.
 Funding is provided by donations and support from the borough.

 The corps provides basic life support, and is staffed primarily by certified Emergency Medical Technicians.
 CPR-trained drivers are also sometimes on duty.
 They have two Type III ambulances, Ambulance 66 and Ambulance 68.
 Dispatching is provided by the 9-1-1 call center at the River Vale Police Department.

 The primary jurisdiction of the OTFAC is the Borough of Old Tappan, but the corps also regularly responds to requests for mutual aid from the neighboring First Aid Squads of River Vale, Emerson, Washington Township, Westwood, Hillsdale, and Tri-Boro (Park Ridge, Woodcliff Lake, and Montvale).

 The OTFAC is a member of the New Jersey State First Aid Council, the Pascack Valley Volunteer Ambulance Association and the Pascack Valley Mutual Aid Group.